 Border & Departure Taxes

 Many countries impose taxes on travellers arriving and departing.
 These are sometimes, but not always, included in the price of your airline ticket if you are arriving or departing by air.
 However, if your tour involves entering or leaving countries by land or sea there will sometimes be border taxes to pay.
 These taxes are not included in the tour price.

 In many parts of the world, tipping is an accepted way of rewarding good service.
 While we stress that tips are optional and should only be awarded if service indeed was good, we recommend you set some money aside for this purpose.
 The exact amount varies from country to country.
-There is an excellent blog post about how much to tip in each country here.
+Here is an excellent blog post about how much to tip in each country.

 Health & Medical

 It is your responsibility to ensure that you obtain any vaccinations, precautionary or preventative medicines for the countries you are visiting – or any which may be required by your home country upon your return.
-To find out which, if any, vaccinations are mandatory or recommended for your destination contact your local doctor, Immunisation Centre or Medical Centre for up-to-date information.
-If you need to arrange vaccinations or a supply of preventative medicine (e.g. Malaria tablets), you should contact your doctor at least two months before you depart.
-Some inoculations require more than one visit and can take several weeks to administer
+To find out which, if any, vaccinations are mandatory or recommended for your destination contact your local doctor, Immunization Centre or Medical Centre for up-to-date information.
+If you need to arrange vaccinations or a supply of preventative medicine (e.g. malaria tablets), you should contact your doctor at least two months before you depart.
+Some inoculations require more than one shot which can take several weeks to administer.

-You should be issued with an International Certificate of Vaccination for each vaccination.
-Always carry these with you on your travels; they could provide essential information for doctors in the event that you fall ill whilst travelling.
+You should be issued with an International Certificate of Vaccination for each shot.
+Always carry this with you on your travels; they could provide essential information for doctors in the event that you fall ill whilst travelling.